Random cubic planar graphs converge to the Brownian sphere: Preliminaries

 Let $(\kX,\d)$ be a metric space.
 For every $K \subset \kX$ and every $\varepsilon>0$ let $K^\varepsilon=\{x\in\kX: \d(x,K)<\varepsilon\}$.
 The Hausdorff distance between two compact sets $K_1$ and $K_2$ of $\kX$ is

 The Gromov--Hausdorff distance allows us to compare two compact metric spaces by isometrically embedding them in a common, larger metric space, and comparing the Hausdorff distance of their embedding.
-More formally for every pair of compact metric spaces $(\kX,\d^\kX)$ and $(\kY,\d^\kY)$, we define their Gromov--Hausdorff distance as:
+More formally for every pair of compact metric spaces $(\kX,\d^\kX)$ and $(\kY,\d^\kY)$, we define their Gromov--Hausdorff distance as: {d@\textbf{distances}!GH@\ttt{$\dGH$}{Gromov--Hausdorff}}

 where the infimum is over every metric space $\kZ$ and isometries $\Phi^\kX: \kX \to \kZ$ and $\Phi^\kY: \kY\to\kZ$.
 Since isometric spaces are at Gromov--Hausdorff ``distance'' zero, $\dGH$ only defines a pseudo-distance on compact metric spaces, but it becomes a true distance when considered on $\M$ the set of compact metric spaces seen up to isometry.
 Furthermore, $(\M,\dGH)$ is a Polish space.